VisheshGhule/Node-React-Full-Stack-App/README.md

 ### 2. Node.js Backend → Docker → ECR

-1. Navigate to `Node-React-Full-Stack-App/` (go in root folder)
+1. Navigate to `backend/`

-2. Build and test the image locally:
+2. Build and test the image on ec2:
    ```bash
    docker build -t fullstack-app .
    docker run -p 4000:4000 fullstack-app
    ```
-Test it locally `localhost:4000`
+Test it on browser `<ec2-public-ip>:4000`

 ### 3. Create an **ECR repository** and push the docker image: